 Welcome to my site!

-Browse the free notes for students, philosophical questions, and books on philosophy, religion and ethics, along with examples of my travel photography.
-Click any book cover for more information.
+Browse the free notes for students, philosophical questions, books on philosophy, religion and ethics, and examples of my travel photography.

-A single click, from the index, will take you straight to particular notes, books, subjects and arguments.
+Click any book cover for more information, content list and samples.
+A single click, from the index, will take you straight to particular notes, books, subjects, arguments or travel destinations.
+Or E-mail me.

 Nietzsche craved the high alps; Heidegger his mountain hut.
 Where do you go for inspiration?
+Where do you really belong?

 Starting with Nietzsche's challenge to find meaning in a directionless universe, it explores the way we map out our personal worlds to create a sense of home.